© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairnfield on Mynydd Eglwysilan is a scheduled monument protected by Cadw under reference GM352.
 View the official record →

-Cairnfield on Mynydd Eglwysilan is a round cairn located on the moorland plateau in the Glamorgan region of Wales.
+Cairnfield on Mynydd Eglwysilan is a round cairn located in the uplands of Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM352.

 Cairnfield on Mynydd Eglwysilan dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairnfield on Mynydd Eglwysilan is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM352.